24 Oct All You Need To Know About UAE Flag Day

-Comprising of three colors – black, white, red, and green – the UAE flag colors are a representation of hope, love, honesty, and courage.
+Comprising of three colours – black, white, red, and green – the UAE flag colours are a representation of hope, love, honesty, and courage.
 It was designed in 1971 by Abdullah Al Maainah after taking on the challenge to design the flag as advertised in the Al Ittihad newspaper.
 The 19-year old won the competition.
 This is a representation of how our nation was built upon the determination and resilience of a youthful generation.

 The flag has serious laws governing it.
 You cannot just treat it as you do with your clothes or any other material object.
 Even the material used to make it is controlled as all flags must be made from nylon and must not be lower than 122.4 grams/square kilogram.

 Furthermore, the flag must be inspected every 45 days.
 You cannot own it for more than six months without changing.
 The purpose of these rules is to ensure that the flag does not look worn out.

 As you ponder the laws governing the UAE flag, here is all that you need to know about Flag Day.

 #1: The story behind the design of the UAE flag